jakearmijo/next-ArmijoPortfolio/blogposts/where-to-start.md

 - [Workday](https://www.Workday.com)
 - [Zapier](https://www.Zapier.com)

-### Consultants
+### Consulting Firm

 Here I want to talk about my current experience and how I have already learned new technologies and researched more every day.
+A consultant is a person who provides expert advice professionally.
 Every project I am on is not always the same tech stack.
-I have picked up a new programming language as well as several other technologies that I never used or even knew existed.
+I have picked up a new technologies that I never used or even knew existed.
 Although this is a bit of inconsistency for my ADHD brain.
 It helps that I can hyper-focus and obsess over these technologies while building the project.
 Shorter sprints and project durations give me a chance to dabble in a wide variety of things.
-I am always working with new clients and new companies.
+I am always working with new clients and new companies, which is something I love.
 This challenges you to learn things in a fast-paced environment and be able to apply them to a production-level application.
+You will work with many other companies and talk with many other people.
+You interact with people from all sorts of titles (not always engineers).
+Different stakeholders are usually involved in the meetings and you see how other companies operate.
+You are hired by a client to make what they need and guide them down the proper path.
+After you complete the projet you may never go back to that project again.
+Which does sometime leave a bad taste if you know there was something you could have improved or something that just wasnt quite right.
+This is a great place to start your career as well!

 ## Importantly

-**What sold me** was the knowledge I was going to be exposed to.
-Start up tend to be smaller teams where you will handle and touch a lot of code.
-It gives you an opportunity to dive into their tech stack and be a short distance away to turn and ask a question when needed.
-Start up's tend to move fast and preach that agility is the main strength to moving into a successful long-term path.
-This environment of moving fast tosses you in the mix at a rate that, for a post-Bootcamp graduate, is awesome!
-You will have the opportunity to work solo, in pairs, in groups, and more.
+Overall it is on you to decide.
+Any path you choose is fine.
+They all have pros and cons and it's on you to make the best of the choice you made.
+For me, it was a start-up.
+What sold me was the knowledge I was going to be exposed to.
+I recommend any of these paths to anyone who is searching.
+If you have any questions or want to make some comments just reach out to me.
+Don't take this as a bible as this is just me writing my personal thoughts and about my personal experience.
+Everyone is different and like I said it is ON YOU to decide.
+I hope this gave you some small insight into the scene and more information when making your decision.

 Jake Armijo **|** Full Stack Software Engineer
 </br>